kaaproject/kaa-rfcs/0003-configuration-management-extension/README.md

 }
 ```

-Example for case when there's no new configuration version for endpoint:
+Example for the case when there's no new configuration version for endpoint:
 ```json
 {
   "id": 42,